 We may either believe the message he is to reveal as one that is never ultimately stated, as he becomes first obsessed with the CCA takeover, then gives himself over to a strictly materialist perspective, or: that his message lies with his angry antagonistic pose itself, a pose shared by a vast number of others.
 This second possibility strikes me as the truer one, it is this possibility that further overlaps with the idea of Howard Beale speaking directly to the men and women of the silent majority, and the best way to talk about it in the next section is to bring up a slightly obscure text which should be far less obscure in our historical moment.

 The Crowd by Gustave Le Bon is a study of crowd behavior which I came across utterly by chance, about whose context and author I remain almost entirely ignorant.
-It was written towards the end of the nineteenth century and it contains many of the noxious marks of a by-gone time, an emphasis on the racial traits of various peoples, a reactionary attitude towards the poor, with any attempt to improve the condition of any man or woman in want is considered an outrageous impulse of the mob.
-However: its description of a group of people moving in a primal fashion, the unified clump embracing ignorance and immune to reason, is uncanny for its insight into the tea party, and, I think, retrospectively on the silent majority and the reasons for Harold Beale’s appeal.
+It was written towards the end of the nineteenth century and it contains many of the noxious marks of a by-gone time, an emphasis on the racial traits of various peoples, a reactionary attitude towards the poor – where any attempt to improve the condition of any man or woman in want is considered an outrageous impulse of the mob.
+However: its description of a group of people moving in a primal fashion, the unified clump embracing ignorance and immune to reason, is uncanny for its insight into the tea party, and, I think, retrospectively, on the silent majority and the reasons for Harold Beale’s appeal.
 I do not glom on to Crowd‘s insights because I’m critical of these conservative populist movements and because Crowd‘s attitude towards such movements is helpfully pejorative; for one, the insights are not wholly pejorative (indeed, one value is explaining what the attraction of such movements for a member), but more importantly, they might be applied to conservative populist groups today, but they could no doubt be applied to progressive equivalents at a future time.

 I now mention some of the book’s relevant insights in as concise a format as possible, the full supporting quote in footnote.
 Le Bon describes a crowd as guided by an unconscious, irrational instinct, the possible high level of intelligence of some members of the crowd irrelevant as it is overwhelmed by this group feeling7.
 It is given over to capricious feeling, and capable only of these mercurial and quick passions, rather than sustained commitment to any project8.
 This crowd is guided by images, however ludicrous and contradictory, as well as stories and rumors, however ridiculous9.
 The crowd works with primitive analogies, whose description by Le Bon10 bears a striking resemblance to the illogical reasoning of the modern tea party11.
 We see here why efforts to understand the illogic of tea party activists in so many of their beliefs and actions12 are futile.
-How, it was too often asked, could this could group believe in two things that logically contradict each other?
+How, it was too often asked, could this group believe in two things that logically contradict each other?
 The answer is simple: the crowd is not moved by logic or rationality.
 We also see this in all the foolishness over a president’s birth certificate or school record, his devotion to communism, or his betrayal of diplomats in Benghazi, the belief persisting despite whatever proof offered that pointed to the ludicrousness of the belief: what animated the belief was not any proof, but the image of a traitorous, illegitimate head of state.

 These are all of some relevance to Network, but here are the concepts of Le Bon that are crucial to the movie: the conception of the leader of the crowd as a man carrying prestige, either through name, wealth, or achievement13; that the crowd is most drawn to the individual unfettered by doubt or the faculty of reason, that they wish to follow the leader of greatest passion, whose passion is unhampered by any rational self-examination14; this group responds best to simple words and declarations – “I’m mad as hell and I’m not going to take it anymore!”, or “liberty”, “freedom”, “constitution”15 – that are instilled through repetition, and might easily catch on16 – the same rhetorical method favored in a present day tea party rally17; that the crowd is animated by religious feeling, a passion that can be distinguished from religious belief, an idolatry that holds a leader in blind fealty18.
 The crowd, moreover, does not simply follow this man, but follows this man because he embodies some feeling which they carry themselves, perhaps some shared religious, ethnic, or national feeling, or some great cause19.
 An example of our time of the first point would be George W. Bush, his prestige flowing from his family’s wealth, and the distinction of his name, or, in our parlance, his “brand”.
 He, and Sarah Palin were ideal leaders of a crowd because they lacked any doubts, their lack of any self-examination supposedly one of their great assets.
 Both had followers that counted many evangelicals and others of the passionate faithful among their followers, and both were followed not simply for their distinct strengths, which were meager or completely absent, but because they embodied some part of the crowd themselves – that both were rather undistinguished, mediocre, and ignorant, set against and belittled by more educated people only enhanced this feeling.
 Le Bon emphasizes that the fealty of the crowd, though intense, is also fickle, and these two also serve as solid examples of this, one a leprous exile after the substantial damage his ignorant tenure brought down, the other a screechy joke20.
 All these themes can be found in Network, the crowd drawn to the prestigious newscaster, this prophet magnetizing the religious feeling of these men and women, Beale’s edicts simple, repetitive, and absent anything like doubt or reason, the crowd capriciously moving away from him the moment his screeds, and he, stop carrying the religious feeling of the crowd, and embrace a strict materialism.